The Digital Paradox

 About the Author

-Jean-Pierre is a Human Systems Expert, Process Facilitator, and Youth Specialist.
-He optimizes employee engagement and leadership potential by counseling leaders and enhancing group dynamics.
-He is the creator of the EPIC Model of development and the author of What You Can Learn from Your Teenager: Lessons in Parenting and Personal Growth.
+Jean-Pierre is a Human Systems Expert, Conflict Resolution Specialist, Change Facilitator, and Youth Coach.
+He optimizes employee engagement and leadership potential by enhancing group dynamics.
+Jean-Pierre is the creator of the EPIC Model of development and the author of What You Can Learn from Your Teenager: Lessons in Parenting and Personal Growth.